Deadline: February 22, 2019

 NOTE: ONE APPLICATION FORM for all available ROTC Scholarships: VADM Boyes, Marks, Bowden and AFCEA ROTC Scholarships

 Freshmen and seniors are ineligible to apply.
-Fifth year electrical engineering students are eligible to apply in fourth year.

 All applicants must be of good moral character; demonstrate academic excellent with required at least required minimum GPA for each program; have a financial need; and the potential to serve as an officer in the U.S. Armed Forces.